 Luke was able to come and join us for a week.
 He is officially the first student of the Jerusalem Field School.
 He was also the only student of JFS so we dubbed him “the student body.”
 If we can get more like him then it will be worth it.
 We packed a lot into the week, including a trip to the Dead Sea, a tour of Tel Balata (Shechem), Gerizim, Samaria, and major sites around Jerusalem.

 I stayed in Israel several more weeks to lead a tour for some friends from Nantucket and East Virginia.
 We spent a day visiting sites in the Shephelah and spent the rest of the time in the Galilee.
 It was a privilege to tour with them.
-I fully expect them to reciprocate when I make my pilgrimage to the birthplace of Melville’s Moby Dick.
+I fully expect them to reciprocate when I visit the birthplace of Melville’s Moby Dick.

 I am envious of the explorers who explored Syria and Palestine on horseback.
 They got to experience the land in a way that we never will.
 Gone are the days when you could ride a horse through the Galilee, cross the mountains into Lebanon, survey the great city of Damascus, and then continue on to Baalbek!
 What a ride that must have been!
-The travel diaries of those early explorers makes for interesting reading.
+Their travel diaries make for fascinating reading.

 You can still find a decent horse in Egypt although it is hit and miss.
 I found a guide at Giza who had horses and also knew how to get us into the site after closing hours.
 Unfortunately a dust storm blew in that afternoon.
 I told the guide that there was no point in making the journey since I was there to get pictures of the pyramids.
 He insisted that the storm would pass and the air would clear!
 Yeah right!
 But it turned out to be the perfect photo-op.

 I met Titus in Cairo.
 We caught a ride to St. Catherine the next day.
-It began to rain, which is a rare occurrence in the Sinai, but what we experienced was something different.
-It rained for three days strait.
-The roof of our lodge began to leak.
-The power cycled on and off.
-Those were some dark, damp, cold days.
+It began to rain, which is a rare occurrence in the Sinai… but what we experienced was a 100 year flood.
+It rained for three days strait so that the roof of our lodge began to leak.
+It was cold, and the power cycled on and off, leaving us in the dark for much of the time.
 But the cook made pretty good shish-kabab and rice.
-He reminded me of Wallace in Wallace and Grommet.
 He poured our drinks with all the flair of a Parisian waiter: heels together, slight bend at the waist, arm placed behind his back.
 That lodge had seen better days but tourism in the Sinai has fallen to barely a trickle.

 Although the rain forced us to spend several more days in the Sinai than originally planned, we were able to get some unique pictures of Jebel Musa and the monastery covered in clouds.
 Father Justin kindly gave us a tour of the monastery library and showed us the high tech cameras they are using to scan manuscripts.
 This was one of the highlights of the trip for me.
 The monastery also served real coffee.